apmitchell18/dql-hot-lab-guides/DQL HOT 1 - DQL Fundamentals/content/02_DQL_Entities/index.md

 In this section, you will practice querying entities and relationships with DQL in a Notebook.

+For these exercises, you will use the **[Dynatrace demo environment](https://guu84124.apps.dynatrace.com/ui/apps/dynatrace.notebooks/notebooks)**.
+Navigate to that environment and create a new notebook.

 ---

 ### Step 1: Fetch a List of Hosts

 We will begin by querying a list of hosts.

-In a new notebook, add a new section and choose "Query Grail".
+Add a new section to your notebook and choose "Query Grail".

 #### Write and execute a query to obtain a list of hosts.
 Limit to 10 results.